 Class B common stock offered [] shares.
-Class B common stock outstanding immediately before this offering [] shares.
+Class B common stock outstanding immediately before this offering 17,813,000 shares.
 Class B common stock to be outstanding immediately after this offering [] shares ([] shares if the underwriters exercise their option to purchase additional shares in full).
-Use of proceeds We will not receive any proceeds from the sale of the shares of Class B common stock held by the selling stockholders being registered in this prospectus.
+(1) Use of proceeds We will not receive any proceeds from the sale of the shares of Class B common stock held by the selling stockholders being registered in this prospectus.
 Risk Factors You should carefully read the "Risk Factors" section of the primary offering prospectus that forms a part of this registration statement for a discussion of factors that you should consider before deciding to invest in our common stock.
-Proposed ticker symbol "RR" Λ]+ 1
+Proposed ticker symbol "RR" our Class B common stock outstanding as of Class B common stock issued to the h December 17, 2022.
+For more informatic Convertible Notes."
+The number of shares stock to be outstanding after this offering is based on 17,813,000 shares of of the date of this prospectus, which amount includes the 9,231,000 shares olders of nine convertible promissory notes upon the conversion thereof on on the convertible promissory notes, see section entitled, "Business - of Class B common stock to be outstanding after this offering excludes (i) ilable for future issuance under our Stock Option Plan, which we will adopt prior to the completion of this offering, and (ii) [] shares of Class B common stock underlying warrants to be issued to the representative of the underwriters upon the consummation of this offering.